Vertex-shellings of Euclidean Oriented Matroids: Abstract

 \section{Abstract}

-We prove that a lexicographical extension of a Euclidean oriented matroid remains Euclidean.
-Based on that result we show that in a Euclidean oriented matroid program there exists a topological sweep inducing a recursive atom-ordering (a shelling of the cocircuits) of the tope cell of the feasible region.
-We extend that sweep and obtain also a vertex-shelling of the whole oriented matroid and finally describe some connections to the notion of stackable zontope tilings and to a counterexample of a conjecture of A. Mandel.
+A Euclidean oriented matroid program yields a partial ordering of the cocircuits of its cocircuit graph.
+We show that every linear extension of that ordering yields a topological sweep and induces a recursive atom-ordering (a shelling of the cocircuits) of the tope cell of the feasible region.
+We extend that sweep and obtain also a vertex-shelling of the whole oriented matroid and finally describe some connections to the notion of stackable zontopal tilings and to a counterexample of a conjecture of A. Mandel.

 \dedicatory{}